-- An extra set of pump breast parts – Having a spare set can be really helpful if the set that came from your pump needs to be washed, or if you lose a piece
+- An extra set of pump parts – Having a spare set can be really helpful if the set that came from your pump needs to be washed, or if you lose a piece.

 - Hands-free pumping bra – If you’re going to be spending any real amount of time pumping, being able to do other things while you pump is key!
 A hands-free pumping bra will hold your breast shields up so that you can do other things while you pump.

 If you’re not able to invest in nursing shirts, that’s totally fine.
-What I would recommend is doing the “two shirt method”, where you wear a tank top over a baggier normal shirt.
+Another option is the “two shirt method”, where you wear a tank top over a baggier normal shirt.
 Then, you lift the baggy shirt up and pull the tank top down when you need to pump or nurse.

-This keeps your stomach covered but allows easy access.
+This keeps your stomach covered, which is nice for privacy and keeping warm, but allows easy access.

 Hand expression is a way of using your hands to express breast milk, rather than a baby or a breast pump.
-It is an extremely useful skill to have as a breastfeeding mom.
+It is an extremely useful skill to have as a breastfeeding parent.

-(Once, I forgot my charger in a hotel room and had to go 12 hours without a functioning pump while flying home.
-It was awful and knowing how to hand express – and not trying to learn while extremely stressed out – would have been super helpful.)
+(Once, I forgot my pump charger in a hotel room and had to go 12 hours without a functioning pump while flying home.
+It was awful, but would not have been nearly as bad if I’d known how to hand express.)

 I struggled so much with breastfeeding in the first month or so of my first baby’s life.
 I stressed out over his weight loss, different nurses showed me how to latch my baby on in completely different ways, and it seemed to take forever for my milk to come in.

-- If you plan to exclusively pump, check out this post on exclusively pumping from birth and Exclusive Pumping 101.
+If you plan to exclusively pump, you may want to check out this post on exclusively pumping from birth.

 When I was flailing around trying to figure out breastfeeding, I spent a lot of time trying to find someone who could help in person via search engine.
 Again, on two hours sleep, I wasn’t at my best for trying to figure out what lactation consultant would take my insurance and whether or not a given one was close enough to a home visit.

-- Ask the hospital you deliver at if there a lactation consultant or breastfeeding support group available for moms who deliver there.
+- Ask the hospital you plan to deliver at if there are lactation consultants or a breastfeeding support group available for moms who deliver there.